spbu-coding-2022/trees-2/README.md

   - `x` *int* - node position at ui
   - `y` *int* - node position at ui

-We have functions:
+We have methods:

-- `exportTree(TreeController, file)` - writes information stored in TreeController object  to a `file` in preorder order.
+- `exportTree(TreeController, file.sqlite)` - writes information stored in TreeController object to a `file` in preorder order.
-- `importTree(file)` - reads the tree stored in the `file` and returns TreeController object. **Nodes must be stored in preorder order (check root -> then check left child -> then check right child).**
+- `importTree(file.sqlite)` - reads the tree stored in the `file` and returns TreeController object. **Nodes must be stored in preorder order (check root -> then check left child -> then check right child).**
   If there are some extra tree nodes, that can't fit in the tree, then `importTree` will throw `HandledIOException`.

 ### Neo4j